neethu-ms/bar-chart/README.md

    a.width should be provided in pixel ( width of the bar chart container).
 It should be numeric. b.height should be provided in pixel ( height of the bar chart container).
 It should be numeric. c.valuePosition - position of the value inside bar.
-It should be string ( can be "top","bottom" or "center") d.barColor - colors of individual bars.
+It should be string ( can be "top", "bottom" or "center") d.barColor - colors of individual bars.
 It should be an array of strings e.labelColor - color of  label(x and y).
 It should be string. f.barSpacing - space between the bars in px.
 Should be numeric.